Skip to main content

 Not on view

 DescriptionStanding human figures, mostly male, with flexed legs, elongated trunk covered with abstract decorative relief designs denoting keloids, and wide feet, are characteristic of these statuettes.
 The male figure has a tab-like beard and eyes enhanced with pieces of porcelain.
 He is also holding a sword in one hand and another object in the other, possibly a pottery bottle.
 The image depicts a hunter-warrior or spiritual leader, which turn represents ancestors.
-This figure functions as a fetish, the magical substance that gives the carving spirtual power is inserted in an anal orifice that is a requisite part of the sculpture.Exhibition History
+This figure functions as a fetish, the magical substance that gives the carving spiritual power is inserted in an anal orifice that is a requisite part of the sculpture.Exhibition History

 Selections from the Ralph T. Coe Collection of African Art, Allen Memorial Art Museum, Oberlin College, Oberlin, OH, October 3-December 15, 2002.